Compliance

 Efficiency

-IT & business support teams are consistently challenged to do more with less, with leaders keeping a consistent eye on their Time to Value metrics.
-Good governance strategies are designed not to slow down the organization, but to help alleviate these pressures on IT delivery teams and enable them to respond faster to the business’ needs.
+IT and business support teams are consistently challenged to do more with less, with leaders keeping a consistent eye on their time to value metrics.
+Good governance strategies are designed not to slow down the organization, but to help alleviate these pressures on IT delivery teams and enable them to respond faster to business needs.
 A governance framework focuses limited resources on the most strategic priorities for the business and minimizes wasted time and project fits and starts.

 Security